Contact the Central American Group to establish advanced manufacturing operations in Costa Rica.

 Advanced manufacturing in Costa Rica is the nation’s economic future

 The design and manufacture of semiconductors are among the most complex engineering processes that highly skilled workers perform.
-They are fundamental pieces in cell phones, computers, automobiles, medical devices, and aerospace components.
+They are fundamental components in cell phones, computers, automobiles, medical devices, and aerospace technology.
 Hundreds of millions of transistors are packed in areas of a few square millimeters.
 However, due to a bilingual educated, and trained workforce, the future for advanced manufacturing in Costa Rica is a bright one.

 The pandemic has caused a significant disruption in global supply chains.
 This is especially the case with those configured in Asia.
 This state of affairs has triggered the demand for chips due to the higher incidence of remote working and increased digital communications.
 It has also given rise to more companies “nearshoring” their operations.
-Companies now have a greater tendency to wish to relocate operations closer to their main consumer markets.
+Companies now have a greater tendency to desire to relocate operations closer to their main consumer markets.
 Doing so enables these organizations to better manage the risks associated with logistical and geopolitical disruptions.
 This set of circumstances opens opportunities for a rise in advanced manufacturing in Costa Rica.
 As a result, the country is well-positioned to attract more technology companies, new projects, and existing operation expansions.

 The Costa Rican economy was significantly transformed in 1997 when the Intel company installed its computer chip manufacturing plant in the country.
 This milestone prompted many other world-class technology companies to focus on the Central American nation as a production location.
 As a result, today, 104 companies are active in carrying out advanced manufacturing in the country.
 For instance, the German company, Zollner, is dedicated to providing electronic manufacturing services for the medical, automotive, aerospace, and electronics industries.